Clean-CaDET/challenges/Classes/README.md

 The first metric checker ensures that the `AchievementService` class has low complexity (the WMC metric is often calculated as the sum of the cyclomatic complexities of individual methods).
 The second metric checker checks if the class interacts with a sufficient number of other classes (our ideal solution includes the `Achievement`, the `AchievementCollection`, and the `AchievementFileRepository`).
 The final metric checker examines if the class has one or two methods, where we expect the other methods to be moved to other classes.

 ## 4. Issue detector limitations
 This example showcases another limitation of our maintainability issue detectors.
-The `code snippet id` either applies to all code or a specific class or method (as defined by its signature).
+The `code snippet id` applies either to all code or a specific class or method (as defined by its signature).
 Since we do not know the exact name the student will give to the `Repository` class (e.g., `AchievementFileRepository` can be `AchievementRepository`) or the `Domain` class (e.g., `AchievementCollection` can be `AchievementInventory`), we cannot create metric checkers tailored specifically for these code snippets.
-This limitation stops us, for example, from ensuring that the `Repository` class has the three methods we envision in a good solution to the challenge.
+This limitation stops us, for example, from ensuring that the `Repository` class has the three methods we envision as a good solution to the challenge.

-One way to bypass this limitation is to give specific instructions to the students on which classes must appear in their solution (or to possibly integrate them into the starting code).
+One way to bypass this limitation is to give specific instructions to the students on which classes must appear in their solution (or to integrate them into the starting code).